-During the year ended March 31, 2022, the absolute annualized Value at Risk (VaR) was implemented as the primary measure of total portfolio market risk, in order to standardize the market risk measures across asset classes.
+The absolute annualized Value at Risk (VaR) is used as a key measure of total portfolio market risk.
 The VaR quantifies the loss in value of an investment or an investment portfolio that one can expect, with a given confidence level, not to be exceeded over a given period, due to fluctuations in market prices.
-As at March 31, 2021, PSP Investments used the absolute annualized volatility as the primary measure of market risk.